Skip to main content

 7. Keep specimens separated by temperature: room temperature, refrigerated and frozen.

 8. Frozen specimens should be transported in plastic -screw--cap containers only.
 Frozen specimens must be placed in a separate specimen bag along with a separate test requisition.
 Frozen specimens cannot be split for other tests.
-If more than 1 test is ordered on a single frozen sample, we will call for authorization as to which of the tests ordered client wants performed before testing can proceed.
+If more than one (1) test is ordered on a single frozen sample, we will call for authorization as to which of the tests ordered client wants performed before testing can proceed.

 9. Seal the specimen bag but do not obstruct the bag’s bar code.
 This will protect the test requisition from leakage and help ensure that the patient information can be entered directly into the laboratory computer by scanning of the bar code.